EC528-Fall-2024/github-bot-kata-ci/README.md

 ***Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.***

 The typical user will be a developer of Kata Containers who is utilizing GitHub-based CI/CD.
-More specially there is maintainers and non-maintainers.
-Non-maintainers have less permissions and any time they update or push code their work needs to be check over before it is run through the testing pipeline.
+More specifically, there are maintainers and non-maintainers.
+Non-maintainers have fewer permissions and any time they update or push code their work needs to be checked before it is run through the testing pipeline.
 Compared to maintainers who could be seen more as admin of the system.
-They ensure code quality, review merge requests, as well as pull requests.
-None the less both user groups require a user interface to easily view the results of their tests.
+They ensure code quality as well as review merge requests and pull requests.
+Nonetheless, both user groups require a user interface to easily view the results of their tests.

 Here we briefly describe a couple of hypothetical users and describe the utility of this project to each of their workflows.